harshalgajjar/postpublish/README.md

 follow the instructions on http://postpublish.fromabctill.xyz/install.php

 #help
-please contact the developer for any queries / suggestions / reviews / anything on this email: gotoharshal[at]gmail.com
+please contact the developer, Harshal Gajjar, for any queries / suggestions / reviews / anything on this email: gotoharshal[at]gmail.com or by using this contact form http://fromabctill.xyz/contact.php